Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Problem Setting and Approach Formulation

 \subsection{Hierarchical quadrature methods combined with numerical smoothing}

-After performing the numerical smoothing step, we end up with an integration problem \eqref{eq: pre_integration_step_wrt_y1_basket} of a highly regular integrand $\bar{I}$ in a $(dN-1)$-dimensional space.
-The dimension may become very large because of either the use of (i) numerous time steps $N$ in the discretization scheme or (ii) a large number of assets $d$.
+After performing the numerical smoothing step, we end up with an integration problem \eqref{eq: pre_integration_step_wrt_y1_basket} of a highly regular integrand $\bar{I}$ in a $(dN-1)$-dimensional space (see Section \ref{sec:Analiticity Analysis} for the regularity analysis).
 The second stage of our approach involves approximating \eqref{eq: pre_integration_step_wrt_y1_basket} efficiently.
-To this end, we use two methods, namely, the ASGQ method, using the same construction as in \cite{back.nobile.eal:comparison, haji2016multi,bayer2018hierarchical}, and the randomized QMC method based on lattice rules, as described in \cite{SLOAN1985131,nuyens2014construction, bayer2018hierarchical}.
-For a clear description of the ASGQ and QMC methods that we employ, we refer to Section 4 in \cite{bayer2018hierarchical}.
+Thus, we employ the ASGQ and QMC methods (see Section \ref{sec:Brief description of ASGQ and QMC methods} for a brief description of the methods in our context; refer to \cite{bayer2018hierarchical,bayer2022optimal} for more details).
+In general, given \eqref{eq:roots_function}, we must to compute this root for any quadrature or QMC point.
+However, there are cases in which the root is deterministic (see Remark \ref{rem:Single digital call under GBM model}), where it is only computed once for all quadrature or QMC points.

-To overcome the high-dimensionality issue, we use a similar idea to that introduced in \cite{bayer2018hierarchical} and combine the ASGQ and QMC methods with two hierarchical transformations.
-Thus, we first employ a hierarchical path generation method based on the Brownian bridge construction to reduce the effective dimension and then use the Richardson extrapolation to reduce the bias.
-Thus, we considerably reduce the dimension of the integration problem.
-More details on the application of these two hierarchical representations are available in \cite{bayer2018hierarchical}
+The dimension of the integration problem \eqref{eq: pre_integration_step_wrt_y1_basket} may become very large because of (i) numerous time steps $N$ in the discretization scheme or (ii) a large number of assets, $d$.
+To overcome the high-dimensionality issue, we apply an idea similar to that introduced in \cite{bayer2018hierarchical} and combine the ASGQ and QMC methods with two hierarchical transformations.
+We first employ a hierarchical path generation based on the Brownian bridge construction to reduce the effective dimension and then use the Richardson extrapolation to reduce the bias and, consequently, the dimension of the integration problem.
+More details on these two hierarchical representations are available in \cite{bayer2018hierarchical}.